iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/input.rst

        1853   1    ---     ---     ---    57.3     ---

 This line begins with three spaces, followed by four digits (representing the year).
-In fact, all lines with observations follow this pattern.
+In fact, all lines with observations follow this pattern.\ [2]_

 To search for patterns in text files, we can use ``grep``.
 This incredibly powerful program uses `regular expressions <https://en.wikipedia.org/wiki/Regular_expression>`__ to find text matching a pattern.
-For example, the pattern of "a line that begins with three spaces followed by four digits" can be represented using the following pattern, which makes use of some of the wildcards we introduced previously:
+For example, the pattern of "a line that begins with three spaces followed by four digits" can be represented as the following, which makes use of some of the wildcards we introduced previously:

 .. code-block:: text